 Once you submit your form you will be able to log on to the online calendar and pick a date and time that suit you.

-The Student Budgeting Advisor can talk over your situation with you and try to ensure you are accessing all the options to help you to have a positive college experience.
+The Student Budgeting Advisor can talk over your situation with you and try to ensure you are accessing all the financial options to help you to have a positive college experience.

 To find out more about the services we offer please see Services.

-To find out more about Internal and External funding before you become a student or now that you are with us in University click on Funding
+To find out more about Internal and External funding before you become a student or now that you are with us in University click on Funding.

 There is information about the Student Assistance Fund (SAF) in the

 Information on grant eligibility and how to apply is available at the SUSI website.